aclaf/flagrant/docs/explanation/concepts.md

 ### Understanding the immutability guarantee

 Once you create a spec object and it passes validation, nothing about it can change.
 This applies to `CommandSpec`, `OptionSpec`, `PositionalSpec`, and all nested structures they contain.
-This immutability brings several benefits: specifications can be safely shared across threads, cached aggressively for performance, and reasoned about without worrying about hidden state changes.
+This immutability brings multiple benefits: specifications can be safely shared across threads, cached aggressively for performance, and reasoned about without worrying about hidden state changes.

 Immutability is enforced through construction-time validation combined with the use of immutable collection types for all container fields.
 Collections are represented using immutable types (tuples instead of lists, frozen sets instead of mutable sets) and structural modifications after construction are prevented at the implementation level.